- Itineraries & road trip ideas

-As you stand in the centre of this historic holy place, you’re bound to feel awe simply imagining how the Delians and their sanctuary could have the impact that they did.
-Take a good look.
-Spread out around you are the most famous monuments: the House of the Naxians, the Temple of Artemis, the Pythion, the House of Dionysos and the ancient theatre, the homes of the Delians and the Temple of Isis.
+As you stand in the centre of historic Delos, you know how the ancients once felt about their sanctuary.
+Spread out around you are the island’s legendary monuments: the House of the Naxians, Temple of Artemis, Pythion, House of Dionysos and the ancient Theatre, housing the Delians and Temple of Isis.

 There’s the Terrace of the Lions, with five of the marble lions that guarded the Sacred Palm that Leto, Apollo’s mother, held onto when she gave birth to the god of light.
 You are at the heart of the ancient cosmos.

-Inside, you’ll find the statue of Isis, patron goddess of sailors, and one of the most significant attractions on the island.
+Within the Temple of Isis, you’ll find the statue of the goddess of sailors, and one of the most significant attractions on Delos.
 The site stands out among temples to other foreign gods and can be found in the foothills of Mt Kynthos.

-Originally made of wood, it was replaced by the stone structure seen today in the third century BC.
-It could hold 5,000 spectators in all and the entire area has archaeological remains, private dwellings from the time of Kleopatra and Dioscorides.
+Originally made of wood, Delos’ Theatre was replaced by the stone structure seen today, dating to the third century BC.
+It could hold 5,000 spectators and the entire area has archaeological remains, including private dwellings from the time of Cleopatra and Dioscorides.

-The climb up Mt Kythnos, the highest point on this small, flat island, at just 133m, takes a mere 20 minutes.
-Steps carved by the ancients will lead you to the often blustery top, where you can see the islands that form a circle around Delos.
+The climb up Mt Kythnos – at just 133m, the highest point on this small, flat island – takes a mere 20 minutes.
+Steps carved by the ancients will lead you to the often blustery top, where you can see the other Cyclades islands that circle Delos.

-Very close to Delos and Mykonos, this 14 sq. km island has a width of only 1km and is known for its many bays, inlets and deserted sandy beaches.
-There are five chapels and a number of farmsteads scattered across the island.
-The chapel of Agia Triada overlooks a particularly stunning sandy beach
+Very close to Delos and Mykonos, this 14 km2 island has a width of only 1km and is known for its many bays, inlets and deserted sandy beaches.
+There are five chapels and farmsteads scattered across the island.
+The chapel of Agia Triada overlooks a particularly stunning sandy beach.

 All your holiday planning needs in one place, letting you book direct and benefit from official online rates